-When I came back from Africa, I talked to me father about my journey and he was interested and happy for me.
+When I came back from Africa, I talked to my father about my journey and he was interested and happy for me.
 Born in Guyana during colonial times, people who wanted to advance didn’t talk about anything African, so he was pleased for me; ‘I know that you have been searching,” he said, I’m glad you’ve found some of what you were looking for.

 The Tree of Forgetting

 This picture was taken at the Tree of Forgetting in Ouidah Benin in January.
-It get’s its name from the practice of making slaves that were leaving Africa walk around the tree to reinforce forgetfulness of their homes, men 9 times and women 7 times.
+It gets its name from the practice of making slaves that were leaving Africa to walk around the tree to reinforce forgetfulness of their homes, men 9 times and women 7 times.
 I am smiling because returning was a form of healing ritual and part of the process of ‘remembering’.

 One of the things that those of us from an African diaspora background have lost, is our connection to ancient African wisdom.
 We have ‘forgotten’ who we are and where we come from.
 Part of the work of Ancestral Constellations, is to help us to ‘remember’ and wake up to the fact that we have lost something from our heritage, deep connection to our ancestors, to spirit and to nature.

 Many people who come to constellations work, regardless of background or ethnicity come from an ancestral line who have suffered greatly.
 In the shadow of this traumatic past, whether it be the middle passage of the slave trade, the impact of colonialism and Empire, of the ravages of war and suffering, it has affected who we are and often our family identity.